kodmeron/NHiL/README.md

 **Git commit structure**

-*Write the commit message by first specifying the action followed by the working file or folder like this:* "deleted: server.js"
+*Write the commit message by first specifying the action followed by the
+working file or folder like this:* "deleted: server.js"

+*You can also add more text after the filename to specify the action
+using -:* "deleted: server.js -Deleted server to fix bugs"

+*Type* git show *for example*

 # SCRIPT